powerlinks/api/source/includes/_reportingapi.md

   }'
 ```

-This will return the following json response, where the ID is the numeric ID of the persistent key:
+This will return a json response, where the ID is the numeric ID of the persistent key.

 ```json
 {